GothenburgBitFactory/tw.org/content/docs/3rd-party.md

 - Produce, consume and handle UTF8 text properly.
   UTF8 is the only text encoding supported by Taskwarrior.
-- Don't attempt to parse the pending.data file.
+- Don't attempt to read the database.
-  Here's why: the `.data` file format is currently on its fourth version.
-  The very first version was never released, so if you want to read Taskwarrior data properly, you will need to parse the three supported formats.
-  Those formats are not documented.
-  Additionally, you will need to handle the GC operations, implement the task "unwait" feature, observe user defined attribute handling restrictions, and implement recurring task synthesis all of which require `.taskrc` and default value access.
+  Here's why: the database format might change in future versions, and there are important relationships between tables in the database which must be maintained, or tasks may be corrupted.
   You would essentially be rewriting the data access and configuration portion of Taskwarrior, which is a major undertaking.
   To support filters you would also need to evaluate the supported clauses, provide DOM access and implement aliases.
-  Then there is also the fifth data format, which is planned...
 - Use the `export` command to query data from Taskwarrior.
   The `export` command implements filters which you can use, or you can omit a filter, get all the data, and implement your own filtering.
   JSON parsing is very well-supported in all relevant programming languages, which means you should be using Taskwarrior itself to query the data, with a commodity JSON parser in conjunction.